-(a) In evaluating applications, the Planning Commission and Council shall consider, among other things, the purposes of this chapter, the historical and architectural value of the landmark, the texture, material, and color of the structure in question and its appurtenant fixtures and signs, the relationship of such features to similar features of other buildings within the area, and the position of such structure in relation to the street and to other structures.
-The

-Planning Administrator's consideration of an application to construct an accessory dwelling unit shall consider these same factors but shall not consider the propriety of the use as an accessory dwelling unit.

-- (b) The Planning Administrator, Planning Commission and Council shall approve an application if they make the following findings: - (1) That the landmark or portion thereof is in such a deteriorated condition that it is not feasible to restore or preserve it; - (2) That the owner would have no reasonable economic use of the property unless the structure is removed; or - (3) That the proposed use will provide an overriding and substantial benefit to the citizens of the City which could not be provided unless the structure is removed.
+- (a) In evaluating applications, the Planning Commission and Council shall consider, among other things, the purposes of this chapter, the historical and architectural value of the landmark, the texture, material, and color of the structure in question and its appurtenant fixtures and signs, the relationship of such features to similar features of other buildings within the area, and the position of such structure in relation to the street and to other structures.
+The Planning Administrator's consideration of an application to construct an accessory dwelling unit_shall consider these same factors but shall not consider the propriety of the use as an accessory dwelling unit. - (b) The Planning Administrator, Planning Commission and Council shall approve an application if they make the following findings: - (1) That the proposed work will not adversely affect the exterior architectural features of the landmark; and - (2) That the proposed work will not adversely affect the special historical, architectural, or aesthetic value of the landmark and its site; and - (3) That the proposed work will not adversely affect the exterior architectural features of the subject property or its relationship, in terms of harmony and appropriateness, with its surroundings and neighboring structures; or - (4) That the owner would have no reasonable economic use of the structure unless the permit is granted.
+In any instance where there is a claim of no reasonable economic use or a claim that preservation is infeasible, the applicant shall submit to the City such economic and financial data as required by the Planning Administrator to evaluate such claim, including the cost, assessed value, taxes, appraisals, listings, and income from the property."

-Sec.
-9-7.308. - Appeals.

-An appeal of the Planning Commission's action concerning an historic preservation permit shall be permitted as required for use permits by Section 9-4.3304 of Article 33 of Chapter 4 of this title.
-An appeal of the Planning Administrator's action concerning an historic preservation permit shall be permitted as required for decisions of the Zoning Administrator by Section 9-4.3804 of Article 38 of Chapter 4 of this title.
+Unless otherwise identified herein all remaining sections of Chapter 7, Title 9 shall be unchanged.

-Section 22.
+Section 16.
 Compliance with CEQA.
 The City Council hereby finds that the action to adopt this Ordinance is exempt from the provisions of the California Environmental Quality Act (CEQA), pursuant to the statute (Public Resources Code Section 21000, et seq.) and the CEQA Guidelines (14 Cal.
 Code Regs.
-15000 et seq.), including without limitation under section 15282(h) of the CEQA Guidelines pertaining to "[t]he adoption of an ordinance regarding second units in a single-family or multifamily residential zone by a city or county to implement the provisions of Sections 65852.1 and 65852.2 of the Government Code as set forth in Section 21080.17 of the Public Resources Code," and under Section 15061(b)(3) of the CEQA Guidelines because it can be seen with certainty that there is no possibility the adoption of this Ordinance may have a significant effect on the environment.
+15000 et seq.), including without limitation under section 15282(h) of the CEQA Guidelines pertaining to "[t]he adoption of an ordinance regarding second units in a single-family or multi_family residential zone by a city or county to implement the provisions of Sections 65852.1 and 65852.2 of the Government Code as set forth in Section 21080.17 of the Public Resources Code," and under Section 15061(b)(3) of the CEQA Guidelines because it can be seen with certainty that there is no possibility the adoption of this Ordinance may have a significant effect on the environment.
+Furthermore, development of certain accessory dwelling units and junior accessory dwelling units that would result from this Ordinance would be further exempt from CEQA under Class 1,2, and/or 3 categorical exemptions as detailed in CEQA Guideline Sections 15301 through 15303 because the development of an accessory dwelling unit or junior accessory dwelling unit would occur within existing facilities, would include the replacement or reconstruction of an existing facility, or would be associated with new construction of a single-family dwelling.
 The City Clerk shall file a Notice of Exemption with the San Mateo County Clerk.